Where and What to Eat in Chinatown

 - Tel: +65 6511 3323

 Broth restaurant was already here before Duxton Hill became cool, and goes to show that an oldie can still be a goodie.
 The restaurant’s full name is Bar Restaurant on the Hill, and it has been a popular night time spot for those in the know for quite a while.
 Tasty dishes on the Australian-inspired menu include some very sticky ribs with mash and risotto bolognaise during the day, with the unusual but flavoursome kangaroo loin for supper.
 Desserts stick with the Aussie theme: pavlova with fresh fruits and one of the best chocolate fondants we have ever tried.
-Service is fantastic, especially since unlike many restaurants they don’t automatically charge for it.
-Read More...
+Service is fantastic, especially since unlike many restaurants they don’t automatically Read More...

 - Opening Hours: Mon - Thu 12:00-14:30 and 18:30 - 23:00,